American Youth Soccer Organization: The AYSO Office

 The AYSO Office is located in Torrance, California.

 AYSO divides the country into 14 geographic sections based on player population.
-Section directors are responsible for activities in their respective section, ensuring that areas and regions comply with all AYSO fundamentals and deliver quality programs.
+Section directors are responsible for activities in their respective sections, ensuring that areas and regions comply with all AYSO fundamentals and deliver quality programs.

 Programs

 Coaching program

 The AYSO coaching program provides training and certification resources to volunteer coaches.
 The program is designed to promote one of AYSO's guiding 6 Philosophies, namely "Positive Coaching".
-Age-specific coaching courses provide training for coaches at every level of experience using manuals, handouts and outlines, supplemented by local instruction programs, camps and clinics held throughout the country, throughout the year.
+Age-specific coaching courses provide training for coaches at every level of experience using manuals, handouts, and outlines, supplemented by local instruction programs, camps and clinics held throughout the country, throughout the year.

 Officiating program

 The AYSO officiating program provides training for volunteer referees in more than just the Laws of the Game to help ensure officiated games are safe and enjoyable for everyone: the players, the coaches, the spectators, and the referees.
 There are Six levels of AYSO referee training with USSF cross-certification.
 Training for referee instructors, administrators and assessors are provided using online resources including video and workbooks for new referees supplemented by local instruction.
 The AYSO Officiating Program also includes a youth referee program.
 The youth referee program provides kids with the opportunity to earn service hours.

+Renowned FIFA Referee Ken Aston was instrumental in organizing and structuring AYSO's officiating program and was the Chief Instructor for 21 years.

 Management program

 The AYSO management program is designed to facilitate the smooth running of AYSO at the local level by providing practical management training for its volunteers.
-Introductory, Intermediate and Advanced Regional Management courses teach AYSO's league administrators how to manage their local programs.
-AYSO also provides in-depth operational manuals to assist administrators at every level their AYSO program.
+Introductory, Intermediate, and Advanced Regional Management courses teach AYSO's league administrators how to manage their local programs.
+AYSO also provides in-depth operational manuals to assist administrators at every level of their AYSO program.
 The Board and Staff Introductory Certification (BASIC) audiovisual presentation gives regional volunteers a basic understanding of their duties.

 AYSO EXPO

 The AYSO EXPO is an educational conference conducted annually for each of AYSO's geographic sections.
-They provide workshops, training seminars, motivational speakers, a vendor show and a forum for the exchange of ideas and information among AYSO volunteers and staff.
+They provide workshops, training seminars, motivational speakers, a vendor show, and a forum for the exchange of ideas and information among AYSO volunteers and staff.
 The 2015 AYSO EXPO for Section 6 was held in Madison, Wisconsin.
 The 2013 EXPO was held in Washington D.C.

-Very Important Player (VIP) Program aka EPIC
+AYSO EPIC

-AYSO's Very Important Player (VIP) aka EPIC Program offers children and young adults with disabilities the opportunity to play soccer at their own pace.
+AYSO EPIC (formerly known as VIP, Very Important Player) offers children and young adults with disabilities the opportunity to play soccer at their own pace.
 The practices and games are geared to their needs – with fewer and more flexible rules – allowing for a successful sports experience.
-Since 1991, AYSO has helped regions and areas establish VIP programs for players whose physical or mental disabilities make it difficult to successfully participate on mainstream teams.
+Since 1991, AYSO has helped regions and areas establish these programs for players whose physical or mental disabilities make it difficult to successfully participate on mainstream teams.
 As of 2014, over 3,700 VIP players participate nationally.
 In order to volunteer with the VIP Program, one must complete Safe Haven Training.